 Contact with pollen is unavoidable, but you can keep windows and doors closed as much as possible and spend as little time outdoors as possible during the pollen season.

 If you are allergic to house dust mites, you can take the following measures: air the bedding regularly, vacuum the mattress at least once a week and do not make the bed immediately after getting up.
-In addition, it is better to choose synthetic products, replace carpet with parquet or vinyl and often vacuum.
+In addition, it is better to choose synthetic products, replace carpet with parquet or vinyl and vacuum often.
 Finally, ensure good ventilation in the shower and kitchen.
 House dust mites love a warm, humid environment.
-In case of a pet allergy, it is unfortunately by far the best solution to get the pet out of the house and also to avoid contact with the animal species.
+In the case of a pet allergy, unfortunately, it is by far the best solution to get the pet out of the house and also to avoid contact with the animal species.
 Many vacuum cleaners, e.g. with special pet vacuum cleaners, can be sufficient for mild allergies.

 With food allergies, the best advice is to avoid the food, but that is easier said than done.
 The proteins of these foods can be used in many products, even without it being clearly indicated on the packaging.
 And it is these proteins that cause the problems.
 By cooking the product, you also destroy most of the allergens.
 Of course, this is not an option for the risk of serious allergic reactions, such as anaphylactic shock.
 Contact allergies can arise suddenly after years of trouble-free use, and symptoms can occur either immediately or with delay.
 Once you know which substance causes the allergy, it is best to avoid it.
-Allergic asthma is subject to the same lifestyle changes as pollen, pet and house dust mite allergies; vacuum clean many times, do not use fabric coverings or carpets, and use anti-allergic bedding.
+Allergic asthma is subject to the same lifestyle changes as pollen, pet and house dust mite allergies: vacuum clean many times, do not use fabric coverings or carpets, and use anti-allergic bedding.
 In addition, avoiding people who smoke will also alleviate your symptoms.